-Michael was professor of business information systems on the Webster MBA programme at Regents College, Inner Circle, Regents’ Park, London from 1992 - 2008.
+Michael was a professor of business information systems on the Webster MBA programme at Regents College, Inner Circle, Regents’ Park, London (now in Oxford at Oxford Brookes University) from 1992 - 2008.

-Michael has delivered multiple advanced eHealth strategies and programmes for national Electronic Medical Records (EMR), Hospitals and Primary Healthcare systems, Pathology Modernisation and Diagnostic Imaging programmes as well as Integrated Care strategies, Clinical “Best Practice” integration, Decision Support and Healthcare Analytics.
+Michael has delivered multiple advanced eHealth strategies and programmes for national Electronic Medical Records (EMR), Hospitals and Primary Healthcare systems, Pathology Modernisation and Diagnostic Imaging programmes as well as Integrated Care strategies, Clinical “Best Practice” integration, Decision Support, Telemedicine (NCD’s, Chronic Disease Management) and Healthcare Analytics and AI.

-His current work in the field of chronic disease represents a major step forward in cost effective, high quality care.
+His current research and innovation in the field of chronic disease via his company Care Innovations Corporation represent a major step forward in cost-effective, high-quality care.

 Prof. S. Yunkap Kwankam - Chief Innovation Adviser: